zchee/neovim-wiki/Installing-Neovim.md

 Note, however, that special interfaces, like `view` for `nvim -R`, are not supported.
 (See [#1646](https://github.com/neovim/neovim/issues/1646) and [#2008](https://github.com/neovim/neovim/pull/2008).)

-## Debian

-Neovim and the Python client are available as [Debian packages](https://packages.debian.org/search?keywords=neovim).

 ## Arch Linux